Contrast-Security-OSS/docs/content/installation/netcore/install/Supported-technology-netcore.md

 ## Runtime Support

+The .NET Core agent supports the following technologies:

 | Technology                 | Supported versions                       |
 | -------------------------- | ---------------------------------------- |
 | .NET Core Runtime          | 2.1.X, 2.2.X                             |
 | .NET Core Target           | 2.1 (netcoreapp2.1), 2.2 (netcoreapp2.2) |

-The .NET Core agent does **not** support the following technologies at this time:
+The agent does **not** support the following technologies at this time:

 * Self-contained deployments
 * Framework-dependent executables